Skip to Content

 5. Additional research and information on state and local policy and practice challenges and changes covered during the summit

-For more information about bringing these opportunities to your state, please contact:
+For more information about past justice reinvestment initiatives, or to explore policy support available to your state today, please contact:

 Leonard W. Engel, Esq.